jamesbowman/gd2-lib/README.md

 The short-form drawing opcode ``Vertex2ii()`` has a limited coordinate range.
 But the opcode ``Vertex2f()`` has huge range.
 It works in subpixel coordinates, with programmable precision.
 At the start of drawing do:

-    GD.VertexFormat(3); // means points are scaled by 8 below
+    GD.VertexFormat(3); // means points are scaled by 8 from here on

 then instead of this: